Tufello: Cold War Period

 After the fall of fascism, the local economy and local development continued.

 In 1950, the Santa Maria Assunta al Tufello church was built under the lead of Italian architect Tullio Rossi, giving the area its second church.

-The local market stationed in the main square of the "quartiere" was built in 1958, and is the economic center of the area even today.
+The Tufello local market stationed in the main square of the "quartiere" was built in 1958, and is the economic center of the area even today.
 The market was made by Elena Luzzatto Valentini, the first female Italian architect.

 The students movements of 68, and the Years of Lead heavily influenced Tufello, and skirmishes between fascist militias and communist ones were not rare.
 In 1975, the "Center of Popular Culture" is created with the help of the Italian Communist Party.

 Some of the most significant events of this period are the death of Valerio Verbano and Mario Amato.

 Whilst the city was mostly affiliated with leftist parties (even hosting a headquarter of the PCI), and still is today, a counter neofascist and fascist phenomenon persisted in the area, and still does today (Neo-Fascist groups active in the area include CasaPound).

 Around the 1970s, the area suffered an increase in drugs-related activities.

 Pope John Paul II visited Tufello in one of his tours in the Roman "borgate".